hobbitish1028/Logistic/README.md

 Rcpp is used to speed up the loop part.

 ## Correctness and Efficiency
-Although logistic regression is a strict convex question with a global maximum, since both model use stochastic optimization, they will converge to different solutions according to their stopping criterions and optimization rules.
+Although logistic regression is a strict convex question with a global maximum, since both models use stochastic optimization, they will converge to different solutions according to their stopping criterions and optimization rules.
 Thus we don't use `benchmark` here, and three digits of precision is already enough to make sure their convergence and consistency.